ExtendRealityLtd/VRTK/README.md

   be triggered upon grabbing the object, the `x` denotes the length of time, the `y` denotes the strength of the pulse. (x and y will be replaced in the future with a custom editor)
+  * **Allowed Grab Controllers:** Determines which controller can initiate a grab action.
+The options available are:
+   * `Both` means both controllers are allowed to grab
+   * `Left_Only` means only the left controller is allowed to grab
+   * `Right_Only` means only the right controller is allowed to grab

 ######Grab Mechanics
   * **Grab Attach Type:** This determines how the grabbed item will